Norton F1

 The Norton F1 is a road-going sports motorcycle that Norton based on its RCW588 racing motorcycle.
 The F1 was offered in only one livery: black with gold decals and grey and gold stripes, to reflect John Player's sponsorship of Norton's race team.
 It was distinctive for using a 588 cc liquid-cooled twin-rotor Wankel engine.
 This unit was developed from the motor in the Norton Commander.

+The F1 engine produced 94bhp @ 9500rpm.